 But smart sellers consider the money spent on a pre-listing home inspection as an investment rather than an expense.
-They’d rather know that they’re going to get the equity that has built up in their home when they sell to a qualified buyer making a full price offer, instead of having the deal fall through when the buyer finds a deal-breaker of a problem.
+They’d rather know that they’re going to get the equity that has built up in their home when they sell to a qualified buyer making a full-price offer, instead of having the deal fall through when the buyer finds a deal-breaker problem.

 Honey Do This, Honey Do That

-When you weren’t planning on selling your house you may have had a good reason not to take care of all those little things around the house.
-Spring training?
+When you weren’t planning on selling your home, you may have had a good reason not to take care of all those little things around the house.
+Spring break?
 Check!
 Playoffs?
 Check!
-Friday night poker?
+Friday night out with the girls?
 Check!

-But now that money’s involved, meaning all the money you’re going to make from selling your house, now it’s time to get down to business and fix all those nagging little projects that you’ve put on the back burner.
+But now that money’s involved — meaning all the money you’re going to make from selling your house — now’s the time to get down to business and fix all those nagging little projects that you’ve put on the back burner.

-Even if you’re not the world’s best do-it-yourselfer, it’s easy enough to hop onto the internet and search for tips on how to do all those little projects.
-Your local Home Depot, Lowes or neighborhood hardware store is also a good source for free advice and inexpensive supplies.
+Even if you’re not the king or queen of DIY, it’s easy enough to hop onto the internet and search for tips on how to do all those little projects.
+Your local Home Depot, Lowe’s or neighborhood hardware store is also a good source for free advice and inexpensive supplies.

 Start with the little things.
 Maybe you’ve got a toilet in the guest bathroom that takes forever to refill after you flush it.
 Or that almost unnoticeable drip under the kitchen sink where you’ve strategically placed a bucket to catch the water.